Vagente/Django-Web-Admin/README.md

 - HTTPS
   - Install and setup caddy with Caddyfile in the project root for https and other functionalities.
-  - If you don't want https and just want to test the project, remove the last 4 lines in settings.py
+  - If you don't want https, remove the last 4 lines in settings.py

 ## Coding detail
 Web terminal is implemented with websocket, frontend is xterm.js.
 Backend is implemented with pty.fork() pseudo terminal.
 User login with "su --loign"

 File manager operations are done with websocket.
 File upload using ajax and http.
+File download with http.

-Modified django-otp to separate login and otp page and add support for websocket.
+Modified django-otp to separate login and otp page and added support for authentication with websocket.